RobertGregg/RobertGregg.github.io/_posts/2023-12-22-Cellular-Potts.md

 ## Differential Equation modeling

 The ODE functions are taken directly from the DifferentialEquations example.
-Each cell is given the following differential equation
+Each cell is given the following differential equation which models exponential increase in protein X concentration.

 $$
 \frac{\mathrm{d} X}{\mathrm{d} t} = \alpha X